dinkelburg/diversdesk/diversdesk/src/content/blog/en/top-features-in-dive-center-management-software.md

 <h3>What Diversdesk offers</h3>
 <p>
 With Diversdesk, your customers can fill out digital waivers and forms from their phone or laptop ahead of time.
 Everything is stored and easy to access whenever needed.
 I’ve seen how much time this saves for dive shops, especially during busy check-ins.
 It also helps avoid errors or missed signatures since the system tracks what’s completed.
-You can find more in our blog: <a href="https://www.diversdesk.com/blog/en/blog11-chosing-digital-waiver-software/" target="_blank" rel="noopener noreferrer">How to Create Digital Waivers for Your Dive Operation: Center, Resort, or Liveaboard</a>
+You can find more in our blog: <a href="https://www.diversdesk.com/blog/en/blog11-chosing-digital-waiver-software/" target="_blank" rel="noopener noreferrer" style="color:#F86545">How to Create Digital Waivers for Your Dive Operation: Center, Resort, or Liveaboard</a>
 </p>

 <h2 id="built-in-metrics-and-performance-overview" class="section-heading">3.
 Built-in Metrics and Performance Overview</h2>